davidezeji/cntf-custom-ueransim-docker-image/README.md

 * *Please ensure that you have configured the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-quickstart.html) to authenticate to an AWS environment where you have adequate permissions to create an EKS cluster, security groups and IAM roles*
 * *Please ensure that the pipeline in the "CNTF-Main" repository has been successfully deployed, as this ensures that all necessary components are available to support the execution of scripts in this repository.*
-* *Please ensure that there is an existing image repository where these cusotm docker images can be stored.*
+* *Please ensure that there is an existing image repository where these custom docker images can be stored.*

 Steps:
 1. [Mirror](https://docs.gitlab.com/ee/user/project/repository/mirror/) this repository OR connect it [externally](https://docs.gitlab.com/ee/ci/ci_cd_for_external_repos/) to Gitlab